Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.md

 ## System-Level Design
 The generation flow initiates from high-level descriptions, which are described below.

-GenOv streamlines the system-level design of accelerator-rich SoCs with the:
+The *Richie Toolchain* facilitates the SLD phases of Accelerator-Rich HeSoCs with the:
 1) Support of various *accelerator design flows* in order to accomodate a wide range of users and application needs.
 This phase accomodates the design of the accelerator datapath, meaning the HW implementation of the accelerated functionality (e.g. FFT, MatMul, etc.).
-2) Generation of the *accelerator interfaces* to facilitate the integration inside the accelerator-rich SoC.
+2) Generation of the *accelerator interfaces* to facilitate the integration inside the Accelerator-Rich HeSoC.
 These include HW interfaces for data communication and control, as well as SW libraries.
-3) Generation of a specialized and optimized *accelerator-rich SoC*.
+3) Generation of a specialized and optimized *Accelerator-Rich HeSoC*.

 ### Accelerator Design
-GenOv supports various *accelerator design flows*, including:
+Various *accelerator design flows* are supported, including:

 - High-Level Synthesis ([Vitis HLS](https://www.xilinx.com/products/design-tools/vitis/vitis-hls.html))
 - [Coarse-Grain Reconfigurable (CGR) Hardware Accelerators](https://mdc-suite.github.io/)